What Is an online Smear Campaign Investigation

 - Falsity: The statements must be false.
 Truth is an absolute defense to a defamation claim.
 The burden of proving that the statements are false generally falls on the plaintiff.

 - Statements of Fact: The statements must be verifiable as false statements of fact.
 This means they can be proven false based on evidence.
 While expressions of opinion are generally protected, they can imply assertions of objective facts.
+The claim is presented as a factual assertion, not protected opinion.
+See Milkovich v.
+Lorain Journal Co., 497 U.S. 1 (1990)

 - Damages: The plaintiff must show that the false and defamatory statements caused actual harm, such as financial loss, reputational damage, or other specific injuries.
 Without proving actual damage, the plaintiff cannot recover damages in a defamation lawsuit.